-- (1) Go and invest directly in Mainland China. - (2) Invest in Mainland China through third-region companies. - (3) Other methods. - Note 3: The amount is recognized based on the audited financial statements. .
+- (1) Go and invest directly in Mainland China. - (2) Invest in Mainland China through third-region companies: held by Chengchang HK. - (3) Other methods. - Note 3: The amount is recognized based on the audited financial statements.

 Note 4: Net income of investees, investments accounted for using the equity method of investor and net assets of investee company between the investor and investee company have been eliminated on consolidation.